 Recent funded research projects include: “Anywhere”, “Future Garden” and “Moving City”, a series of PDA and smart-phone guided walks and performance events – part of an ongoing collaboration with the Mixed Reality Lab of the School of Computer Science (University of Nottingham) and the Austrian artist-choreographer Cie.
 Willi Dorner.
 A further phase of this project was developed as part of the interdisciplinary ‘Towards Pervasive Media’ feasibility study funded by the EPSRC, involving an 18-month collaboration (2009-2011) with colleagues in Computer Science, Geography and History, alongside a number of artists-in-residence.

-I currently supervise eight PhD students, as well as teaching studio and giving lectures at 2nd, 5th year and masters levels.
+I currently supervise eight PhD students, as well as giving lectures on architectural humanities at 2nd, 5th year and masters levels.